 How we help refugees resettle

-Our staff and volunteers provide 12 months of intensive support in order to give refugees a strong foundation on which to rebuild their lives.
+Our staff and volunteers provided 12 months of intensive support in order to give refugees a strong foundation on which to rebuild their lives.

 Partner with us to help resettle refugees

 We partner with local organisations to provide long-term support for resettled refugees.
-Local authorities that have partnered with us on the Gateway programme say it can improve community cohesion and provide opportunities to improve general council services too.
-If your organisation is interested in helping provide services to refugees, please contact one of the teams below.
+Local authorities that were partnered with us on the Gateway Protection Programme said that it can improve community cohesion and provide opportunities to improve general council services too.
+If your organisation is interested in helping provide services to refugees, please contact us.

 You can help refugees to rebuild their lives in the UK by making a donation or volunteering on one of our projects.